AhsanSarwar45/Qombat/README.md

 ### Requirements

 - Linux (Windows, Mac are not supported yet, but will be supported in the future)
+- GCC/Clang (MSVC++ has not been tested yet.
+It will be supported in the future)
 - [CMake](https://cmake.org/) version 1.16+

 ### Steps